-In Mexico, an estimated of 23,000 new cases of breast cancer are diagnosed per year.
-60% of the cases are diagnosed in stage III and IV.
-Although the rate of new breast cancer cases is increasing each year, the federal budget allocated to the disease is decreasing, partially due to the lack of visibility of Metastatic Breast Cancer (MBC) patients and the absence of legal mechanisms that enforce their rights.
+In Mexico, an estimated 23,000 new cases of breast cancer are diagnosed per year.
+Fifty percent of the cases are diagnosed at stage III and IV.
+Although the rate of new breast cancer cases is increasing each year, the federal budget allocated to the disease is decreasing, partially due to the lack of visibility of metastatic breast cancer (MBC) patients and the absence of legal mechanisms that enforce their rights.

 Cancer Warriors is an NGO focusing on improving the quality of life for adults and children fighting cancer in Mexico.
-Their recent achievement includes the enactment of the Bill for occupational leave for parents with children with cancer in Mexico.
-With this recent success, the organisation is ready to take the rights of cancer patients one step further by putting their expertise in the legislative, health and public policy fields to the service of MBC patient’s rights.
+One of the organisation’s most notable achievements includes the enactment of a bill for occupational leave for parents with children with cancer in Mexico in 2018.
+Following this significant achievement, the organisation has felt empowered to broaden its efforts, leveraging their expertise in the legislative, health and public policy fields to fight for the rights of breast cancer patients.

-(Information from the project description and context is compiled from the grant application)
+(Information from the project description and context is compiled from the final SPARC report)